 The goal of Innovation is to increase access to underserved groups, increase the quality of services, promote interagency collaboration, and increase access to services through untested innovative programming.
 Counties select one or more goals and use those goals as the primary priority or priorities for their proposed Innovation plan.
-Two new Innovation programs were added for development in Fiscal Year 18-19 and funded through reverted Innovation funding.
+Two new Innovation programs were added for development in Fiscal Year 18-19 and continue to be developed in Fiscal Year 19-20.
+If approved will be funded through Innovation reversion funding.